Twice22/Twice22.github.io/_posts/2019-10-5-tictactoe.md

 ### 4. Conclusion
 We have seen how a `brute force` algorithm works and how it can be helpful to create an unbeatable bot for the **Tic Tac Toe** game.
 This article is the first of 4 articles on how to solve board games using Artificial Intelligence.
 Here we have presented the basics but in the next articles we will present advanced techniques and we will finish by explaining in details how the AlphaGo Zero algorithm works.
-And trust me, even if we're not a machine learning engineer you'll be able to understand how such an Artificial Intelligence works at the end of this mini serie!
-So stay tuned because the next parts will be released soon.
+And trust me, even if you're not a machine learning engineer you'll be able to understand how such an Artificial Intelligence works at the end of this mini serie!
+So stay tuned, laymen, because the next parts will be released soon.